alexilyenko/alexilyenko.github.io/_posts/2017-09-15-android-parallel.markdown

 ---
-title: "Parallel Android tests with Spoon"
+title: "Parallel Android Tests with Spoon"
 excerpt: "Learn how to run your UI tests on multiple devices simultaneously"
 comments: true
 related: true